W-a-d-u/IA/README.md

 Create more function to make it more modular.
 Could have had the initial word cloud generated then ask if they would like any stop words removed and then generate a new word cloud.
 Also would've followed better idioms for python next time such as the naming of words next time.
-With more time I would've liked to  Term Frequency - Inverse Document Frequency (TF-IDF) rather than frequency of word for more accuracy of the context of the text.
+With more time I would've liked to do Term Frequency - Inverse Document Frequency (TF-IDF) rather than frequency of word for more accuracy of the context of the text.